 2011 was a fairly dreary year in the world of property, but it wasn’t all bad news.
-We have compiled a list of 10 of the property stories which shaped 2011 as part of our monthly “10 questions on…” section.
+We have compiled a list of ten of the property stories which shaped 2011.

 What was the best addition to property jargon in the last year?

-The word ‘gazanging’ emerged and made a bid for inclusion in the Oxford dictionary last year, with an increasing amount of sellers getting cold feet at the last minute and pulling out.
-According to In-Deed, sales fell through at the last minute for more than 54,000 homebuyers in the first half of 2011 due to ‘gazanging’.
+The word ‘gazanging’ emerged and made a bid for inclusion in the Oxford dictionary, with an increasing amount of sellers getting cold feet at the last minute and pulling out.
+According to Indeed, sales fell through at the last minute for more than 54,000 homebuyers in the first half of 2011 due to gazanging.

 With the UK housing market suffering in most areas, did any other countries finish with good housing figures?

-Albania is the most remarkable here, with a 10.3% rise in house prices across the country year on year to the end of the third quarter and economic pointers indicating a continual improvement in their economic outlook.
-Despite debt crises around Europe, Albanian economic growth (GDP) reached highs of 4.3% and its budget deficit is predicted to drop to just 3% of GDP.
+Albania was the most remarkable here, with a 10.3% rise in house prices across the country year on year to the end of the third quarter with economic pointers indicating a continual improvement in economic outlook.
+Despite debt crises around Europe, Albanian economic growth (GDP) reached highs of 4.3% and its budget deficit was predicted to drop to just 3% of GDP.

 Who are the worst neighbours in Britain?

-Surprisingly enough, just about all of us are, or have experience with, bad neighbours.
-This year saw a survey reveal that one third of Britons never talk to their next door neighbours, whilst a fifth have been involved with a row with neighbours and 1 in 20 have had to relocate because of one.
+Surprisingly enough, in 2011 just about all of us were experiencing, or had experienced, bad neighbours.
+The year saw a survey reveal that one third of Britons never talked to their next door neighbours, whilst a fifth had been involved in a row with neighbours, and 1 in 20 had had to relocate because of one.
 In addition, 4 in 10 people wouldn’t trust their neighbour to keep an eye on their home.

 What was the hottest new property destination in Britain?

-Figures reveal that North Surrey has seen an influx of foreign buyers into the upmarket destinations of Wentworth and St George’s Hill.
+Figures revealed that North Surrey had an influx of foreign buyers into the upmarket destinations of Wentworth and St George’s Hill.
 One agent alone sold £150m worth of property in these areas in 2011.

 What was the most expensive eviction this year?

-Although there are various cases ongoing concerning the August rioters, this high accolade belongs to the travellers of Dale Farm who filled the headlines for much of this year.
-With an estimated cost of around £18m just to get rid of them, and a decade spent trying to do it, Basildon Council can finally breathe easy now that the controversial camp has moved on.
+Although various cases were ongoing concerning the August rioters, this high accolade belonged to the travellers of Dale Farm who filled the headlines for much of 2011.
+With an estimated cost of around £18 million to get rid of them, and a decade spent trying to do it, Basildon Council finally breathed easy once the controversial camp had moved on.

 Why did Geoffrey Boycott get hit for six by property law this year?